San Francisco California, USA Travel Guide

 Show your ability to financially support yourself during your stay.

-Immigration officers may request these details.
+Immigration officers may request these pieces of information.

 This includes hostel stays, street food or budget restaurants, public transport, and free attractions.
 Expect to spend $70 - $120 USD per day.